I finally got a chance to try the new soy-free hemp tofu from Tempt.

 Wondering what gellan gum is?
 Read my piece on that ingredient at Eat Drink Better!

 Honestly, I’m not sure that I’d buy hemp tofu again.
-It’s kind of pricey, and I’m not worried about the amount of tofu that I’m eating right now.
+It’s kind of pricey, and I’m not worried enough about the amount of tofu that I’m eating right now to replace it with something that I don’t like as much.

 Have any of you guys tried Tempt’s Hemp Tofu?
 Did you like it?
 How did you prepare it?